-Find out about Britain’s first Christian Saint at St Albans Cathedral, see stunning floral displays at Gardens of the Rose, or discover St Albans' fascinating Roman and Medieval history.
+The new jewel in our crown is St Albans Museum + Gallery, showcasing the city's history and housing regularly changing art and historical exhibitions.
+Discover the story of Britain’s first Christian Saint at St Albans Cathedral, browse 150 stalls at our twice-weekly Charter Market, or explore St Albans' fascinating Roman history.
 There are also pretty little villages nearby and beautiful countryside to explore.

-There is a vibrant and varied range of arts and entertainment whatever the weather, whatever the season, day and night.
-There are theatres hosting a packed programme of events throughout the year, plus nightclubs and hundreds of restaurants and pubs to enjoy.
+There is a vibrant and varied range of arts and entertainment whatever the weather, whatever the season.
+There are theatres hosting a packed programme of events throughout the year, plus nightclubs and dozens of restaurants and pubs to enjoy.

-A visit to St Albans for shopping is a unique and varied experience, a contrast to indoor shopping malls.
 The city’s historic ambience provides a delightful setting in which to explore a wide range of top name and independent shops.
-The bustling city centre market on Wednesdays and Saturdays is one of the largest in the south east of England, with over 160 stalls.
+The bustling city centre market on Wednesdays and Saturdays is one of the largest in the south east of England, with over 150 stalls.

 St Albans embraces good food and drink, with a host of eateries offering food from every corner of the globe.
 We have many "real ale" pubs, including ancient hostelries.
 St Albans is also the home of CAMRA, the Campaign for Real Ale, which holds a major a beer festival each year.
-As well as the bi-weekly market, there are monthly farmers markets around the district which showcase the excellent local produce available.
-The annual St Albans & Harpenden Food and Drink Festival also celebrates the vibrant local food scene with a range of events and an outdoor finale.
+As well as the bi-weekly market, there are monthly farmers markets showcasing the excellent local produce available.
+The annual St Albans Food and Drink Festival also celebrates the vibrant local food scene with a range of events and an outdoor Feastival.

 Recreation & Sport

-St Albans offers a fully comprehensive range of accommodation, from small, intimate bed and breakfasts to large hotels.
+St Albans offers a comprehensive range of accommodation, from cosy bed and breakfasts to large hotels.
 Whether you want elegant luxury or a modest place to stay, we have somewhere sure to meet your needs.

 Close to the M1, A1(M) and M25 (Junctions 21A and 22).

-20 minutes by rail from St Pancras International on the First Capital Connect line.
-St Albans is also connected to Watford via the Abbey line.
+20 minutes by rail from St Pancras International on the Bedford-Brighton line.
+St Albans is also connected to Watford via the Abbey Line.